cca/libraries_wagtail/docs/readme.md

 - Start up the local development environment, `./docs/dev.fish up`
 - If model or database changes happen, run `makemigrations -n short_name`
   - Try to _always_ name migrations so it's possible infer what it's doing from the filename
-  - If you make multiple migrations for the same feature/issue, combine them _before pushing to the remote repo_ with `squashmigrations app_name first_number last_number`
+  - Combine multiple migrations for the same feature/issue _before pushing to the remote repo_ with `squashmigrations app_name first_number last_number`
   - It is recommended to indicate that a commit requires running migrations, e.g. by appending `(MIGRATE)` to the end of the first line of the commit message
 - Feel free to `git push origin $BRANCH` to save intermediary changes to the remote repo
 - Once a feature is complete, checkout `dev` & `git merge $BRANCH` into it